imhotepper/polymer_ing/_slides/Slides. 3. Creating Elements/creating-elements.md

 ## Demo time!
 Demo 1.
 Hello world element

 ---
-### Declarative part
-* The 'dom-module' tag wraps the local DOM definition.
-* The id attribute shows that this module is called icon-toggle.
-* The 'template' defines the local DOM structure and styling.
-* The 'style' element define styles scoped to the local DOM.
-* The :host pseudo-class matches the element defined.

-What is the local DOM?
----
-### Local DOM
+### Polymer and Local DOM
+Remeber the Shadow DOM?
+Polymer defines
 * Local DOM
     - DOM thats independent from the 'normal' DOM
     - Implemented as Shadow DOM
-    - Implemented as Shady DOM (custom implementation)
+    - Implemented as Shady DOM (custom)
 * Light DOM
     - the 'normal' DOM

-Polymer will automatically clone the template's contents into the element's local DOM.
+Polymer will automatically clone  template's contents into the element's local DOM.

 Currently Polymer uses shady DOM by default on all browsers.